 Depending on the severity of your eczema, you may need a combination of prescription treatment options and some natural ones: like diet, exercise, a good moisturizer and paying attention to what products you use.
-A common over-the-counter (non-prescription) product is 1% hydrocortisone.
-It can used for itch, bites, inflammation and even eczema.
+Topics surrounding the use of of corticosteroids and eczema are very common so we wanted to talk about over-the-counter (non-prescription) product 1% hydrocortisone.

-We sat down with pharmacist and co-owner Sara Azad at Brisson Pharmacy in Ottawa, Ontario to discuss eczema and corticosteroid use.
+We sat down with pharmacist and co-owner Sara Azad at Brisson Pharmacy in Ottawa, Ontario to discuss corticosteroids and eczema use.
 Corticosteroids are one option to help with eczema, but it is important they are used correctly to maximize how well they work and reduce common side effects.
 Here are some of the questions we asked?

 - What is your biggest concern with topical corticosteroid use?

 - What are some general topics you educate your patients on in order to safely use corticosteroids?